azl397985856/leetcode/thinkings/basic-data-structure.en.md

 -True binary tree (the degree of all nodes can only be even, that is, it can only be 0 or 2)

-In addition, I also specially opened [traversal of binary trees] (./binary-tree-traversal.md ) Chapters, specific details and algorithms can be viewed there.
+In addition, I also specially opened [traversal of binary trees](./binary-tree-traversal.md) Chapters, specific details and algorithms can be viewed there.

 #### Heap